MIT-LCP/mimic-website/content/mimictables/admissions.md

 ## `DIAGNOSIS`

 The `DIAGNOSIS` column provides the admitting diagnosis for the patient.
-The diagnosis does not use a systematic ontology: as of MIMIC III v1.0 there are 15,693 distinct diagnoses for 58,976 patients.
+The diagnosis does not use a systematic ontology: as of MIMIC-III v1.0 there are 15,693 distinct diagnoses for 58,976 patients.
 The diagnoses can be very informative (e.g. chronic kidney failure) or quite vague (e.g. weakness).

 # Important considerations